 Only recently have the medicinal qualities of cannabis been given any serious consideration.
 Though still, illegal federally (and in some states), deregulation that has taken place in the last decade has paved the way for more and more research to be done, such as using cannabis to treat PTSD, depression, and pain.
 Although research is still in the early phases, and long-term effects of heavy use have yet to be properly studied, most researchers are happy about the proliferation of research that has arrived.
 And with opioid overdoses skyrocketing in the past twenty years, alternative pain relief couldn’t come at a more welcome time.

-Temporomandibular joint disorder or TMJD is a difficult to diagnose disorder that affects the connection between your jaw and your skull.
-Symptoms can vary significantly, as well as their severiority, but generally include, [link id=’50290′ text=’jaw pain’ esc_html=’false’], migraine-like [link id=’53171′ text=’headaches’], clicking in the jaw, and many others.
+Temporomandibular joint disorder or TMJD is a difficult-to-diagnose disorder that affects the connection between your jaw and your skull.
+Symptoms can vary significantly, as well as their severity, but generally include, jaw pain, migraine-like headaches, clicking in the jaw, and many others.
 Because pain can become so debilitating, many patients choose to seek treatments or alternative pain relief.
 Since medical marijuana is legal in New York, you might wonder whether it’s likely to help your TMJ pain.

 The medicinal uses for cannabis are promising for several disorders, but there is not yet substantial evidence that it can be used to treat TMJ.
 There have been a few studies that are, on the surface, promising.
-One study in particular found that a small amount of cannabinoids could mitigate pain by increasing the effectiveness of other drugs administered to treat TMJ.
+One study, in particular, found that a small number of cannabinoids could mitigate pain by increasing the effectiveness of other drugs administered to treat TMJ.
 However, other studies seem to suggest that there is little to no benefit.